How a Garbage Disposal Works

 Potato Peels & Onion Layers

 When peels are ground up in large quantities, a thick starchy paste is formed.
-The thinner peel pieces may slip past the blades and be drained into the pipes.
-This may cause a clog over time.
+The thinner peel pieces slip past the blades and are drained into the pipes.
+This causes a clog over time.

 Stringy or Fibrous Veggies and Fruit